ecosme38/Data-Assimilation-Notebooks/README.md

 # Data-Assimilation-Notebooks

-This repo gathers material to learn about data assimilation.
+This repo gathers python notebooks to learn about data assimilation.
+Feedbacks welcome.